-Generally, courts will consider the following elements in determining whether a personal injury case can substantiate a loss of consortium claim:
+Generally, courts will consider the following elements when determining whether a personal injury case can substantiate a loss of consortium claim:

-- A spouse’s inability to take long walk as the couple enjoyed prior to the accident injury;
+- A spouse’s inability to take long walks as the couple enjoyed before the accident

-- A spouse’s inability to dance for a couple that once enjoyed dancing regularly;
+- A spouse’s inability to dance if they once enjoyed dancing regularly

-- A spouse’s inability to have sexual relations when doing so was a regular occurrence in the marriage prior to the accident injury;
+- A spouse’s inability to have sexual relations when doing so was a regular occurrence in the marriage before the injury

-- An injured spouse’s inability to share in household chores and yard work as was customary prior to being injured;
+- A spouse’s inability to share in household chores and yard work as was customary before the injury

-- A spouse’s inability to express romantic love or affection due to brain trauma caused by the accident injury.
+- A spouse’s inability to express romantic love or affection due to a traumatic brain injury

 For a free legal consultation, call 800-537-8185